spf13/cobra/README.md

 Validation of positional arguments can be specified using the `Args` field.

-The follow validators are built in:
+The following validators are built in:

 - `NoArgs` - the command will report an error if there are any positional args.
 - `ArbitraryArgs` - the command will accept any args.